Skip to main content

 Within the housing application process, new and returning students may indicate an interest in the Pride Center Community.
 Students are then selected and placed within the Pride Center Community.

-Course Recommendations: Students should enroll in or have taken Race, Gender and Sexuality Studies (RGS 100).
+Course Recommendations: Students must enroll in or have taken Race, Gender, and Sexuality Studies (RGS 100, a specific section, will be determined each fall).

 Partnerships: UWL Pride Center